orklann/gesture/README.md

 Note
 ----
 Gesture is not useful yet, it's in development.
-If you'd like to see how this library make progress, give it a star.
+If you'd like to see how this library makes progress, give it a star.

 How to install
 --------------